eonofrey/taxi_ride_analysis/README.md

 <img width="545" alt="Screen Shot 2019-08-08 at 9 08 36 PM" src="https://user-images.githubusercontent.com/38504767/62814468-ffe1b980-bade-11e9-8313-ddbd32861562.png">
 </p>

-This discovery led to the final features I made which were the distances to the major airports (JFK, Newark, and Laguardia) which I define as the smaller of the distance between the airports and the pickup or drop-off locations of the ride.
+This discovery led to the final features I made which were the distances to the major airports (JFK, Newark, and LaGuardia) which I define as the smaller of the distance between the airports and the pickup or drop-off locations of the ride.
 To round things out I added a similar feature to these, but this time it was the distance to the center of Manhattan which I believe would be more congested and result in longer times in the taxi and higher fares.

 # Feature Selection

-There is a great article on the Medium (https://bit.ly/2yGvGmq) for feature selection that lists 3 main ways to select features for your model: 1) Correlation matrix 2) Univaraite Selection 3) Feature Importance
+There is a great article on the Medium (https://bit.ly/2yGvGmq) for feature selection that lists 3 main ways to select features for your model: 1) Correlation matrix 2) Univariate Selection 3) Feature Importance

 ### Correlation Plot
 Below is the correlation matrix of all of the new and old features in the data.
-Not suprisingly, the distance metrics are the most correlated with the fare amount.
+Not surprisingly, the distance metrics are the most correlated with the fare amount.
 These distances are also highly correlated with each other, which is a problem for linear regression models that can’t have high amounts of multicollinearity.

 <p align="center">
 <img width="684" alt="Screen Shot 2019-08-09 at 7 55 10 PM" src="https://user-images.githubusercontent.com/38504767/62814607-9d3ced80-badf-11e9-80cc-d557319a43eb.png">